yugaipavel/DLL-for-hook-WinAPI-functions/README.md

 Detours is a library for instrumentation of arbitrary functions on Win32 Windows-compatible processors.
 Detours intercepts Win32 functions by rewriting in-memory code for target functions.
 The Detours package also contains utilities for attaching arbitrary DLLs and data segments (called payloads) to any Win32 binary.

-The following MITER ATT & CK attack techniques were taken as an example:
+The following MITER ATT&CK attack techniques were taken as an example:

 • Screensaver,